srynsh/SWE/SRS.md

       7. If the auction is private, the notification is also sent to chosen bidders.
       8. At the scheduled start time server starts the auction by allowing bidders to click on the enter auction room button.

-- **Use case 2:** Entering an auction as a bidder
+- **Use case 2:** Entering an auction
-   - *Primary actor:* bidder
+   - *Primary actor:* bidder and auctioneer
-   - *Pre-condition:* Internet connection, bidder logged in, bidder is allowed to enter auction room
+   - *Pre-condition:* Internet connection, user logged in, the user is allowed to enter the auction room
    - *Main scenario:*
-      1. The bidder clicks on enters auction button
+      1. The user clicks on enter auction button on the auction page
       2. The bidder is redirected to the auction room page where details of the auction as well as the leader board of the highest bidders will be displayed.

 - **Use case 3:** Make a bid